 Cinderella of the Nile is an eclectic mix of fairy tale and folklore.
 The reader, or explorer of a new world, follows Rhodopis on her journey.
 It is a story woven with golden threads of hopeful words from characters who hold wisdom, courage and kindness – traits which enhance Rhodopis’ beauty.
 Her kind actions radiate a pure and unrivalled beauty that ultimately gives her the happy ending she truly deserves.

-The storyteller Aesop is a very important character in the story.
+The storyteller Aesop is a significant character in the story.
 His tales armour Rhodopis with strength and courage to continue to be kind; have courage and be kind – immortalised words found in the well-known Cinderella fairy-tale version.

-Cinderella of the Nile is a story that crosses ages – children from each Key Stage would enjoy and become entranced by this this timeless tale.
+Cinderella of the Nile is a story that crosses ages – children across the primary age range will enjoy and become entranced by this timeless tale.

 You may be interested in Sophie Andersen’s fairy tale story starter, Why I Love Fairy Tales to introduce writing inspired by this story.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.